 Comprehensive services from preliminary consultation to construction documentation are provided for new and renovation projects.
-A strong emphasis is given to a critical multidisciplinary design process, in order to recognize the unique opportunities of each project and to meet the client’s requirements successfully.
+A strong emphasis is given to a critical multidisciplinary design process, in order to recognise the unique opportunities of each project and to meet the client’s requirements successfully.

 Academic knowledge from Swiss and Finnish universities provides the practice with the latest research basis for healthy indoor climate and reliable energy efficient solutions.
 Innovative information technologies are integrated into all stages of the design process for budget and quality control, efficient coordination and communication and for the purposes of greater environmental understanding.

 Architect of the Year, Build Awards 2016, Build Magazine, United Kingdom.

 Winner in open international competition for the adaptive reuse of the Packard Motor Plant in Detroit, MI, USA.
 Third prize.
 2014.

 Shortlisted for the design of an office building of the Administrative Office of the President of Islamic Republic of Afghanistan.
 2015.